QuickBooks Blog

 9. International accounting

-International accounting helps businesses that operate across borders or that want to expand their business to another country.
-This type of accounting follows the International Financial Reporting Standards (IFRS) and helps businesses adhere to the laws and regulations of other countries.
+International accounting helps businesses that operate across borders or those that want to expand their operations into another country.
+This type of accounting follows the International Financial Reporting Standards (IFRS) and helps companies to comply with other countries’ laws and regulations.

 • Keeping track of tax rules